 This course is designed to introduce the actor to dance as a means to enhance their body of knowledge and physical skill set in movement through forms of theatrical dance.
-Curriculum include ballet, jazz, modern, ballroom, or a combination of forms.
-The focus is to a deeper understanding and awareness of the body, especially as it communicating relates to specificity, and precision.
+Curriculum may include ballet, jazz, modern, ballroom, or a combination of forms.
+The focus is to gain a deeper understanding and awareness of the body, especially as it relates to communicating energy, specificity, and precision.
 Students learn greater flexibility, physical articulation, and how to match breath with movement as well as storytelling through movement and choreography.